patricksurry/eastern-front-1941/README.md

 **TL;DR** Click [here][game], choose a level of difficulty, and issue orders to German units using the arrow keys.
 An AI player will command the Russian units.
 When you're ready press `End` (or `Fn`+&rarr; on Mac) to see how each turn plays out.
-For a more old-school experience, press `X` to disable eXtra bells and whistles.
+For a more old-school experience, press `X` to disable extras.
 Hit `?` for more help and check out the original [APX manual](doc/playing.md) or [cartridge insert](doc/Eastern_Front_1941_Atari_Cartridge.pdf) instructions.
 Will you capture Moscow?